State of Washington Classified Job Specification

 Positions at this level are characterized by assignments in one or more of the following areas:

-1) Environmental permit development and review: Reviews environmental permit applications for technical accuracy and compliance with regulatory requirements; negotiates permit conditions; develops or reviews technical plans and makes decisions regarding the scientific merit of the proposal; conducts conflict resolution; and prepares final permit evaluation/report for approval.
+1) Environmental permit development and review: Reviews environmental permit applications for technical accuracy, compliance, consistency and equitably with regulatory requirements; negotiates permit conditions; convenes permit meetings with internal and external stakeholders; develops or reviews technical plans and makes decisions regarding the scientific merit of the proposal; conducts conflict resolution; and prepares final permit evaluation/report for approval.

-2) Environmental inspections and enforcement activities: Conducts inspections or field investigations in order to respond to complaints/violations relating to environmental regulations; participates with higher level environmental staff in negotiating agreements/settlements; imposes on-site enforcement action as necessary; performs follow-up inspections to ensure corrective action is implemented; oversees contractor or consultant services for compliance and certifies performance; participates in clean-up activities and mitigation efforts at large oil spills or other hazardous waste spills; represents the agency in public meetings, hearings, and workshops; interprets and explains environmental regulations and requirements; and works directly with local municipalities and the public to promote environmental improvements.
+2) Environmental inspections and enforcement activities: Completes complex compliance and enforcement activities involving multiple entities; conducts inspections or field investigations in order to respond to complaints/violations relating to environmental regulations; makes recommendations to higher level environmental staff when negotiating agreements/settlements; imposes on-site enforcement action as necessary; performs follow-up inspections to ensure corrective action is implemented; oversees contractor or consultant services for compliance and certifies performance; participates in clean-up activities and mitigation efforts at large oil spills or other hazardous waste spills; represents the agency in public meetings, hearings, and workshops; interprets and explains environmental regulations and requirements; and works directly with local municipalities and the public to promote environmental improvements; assess compliance with permit requirements utilizing complex environmental laws, regulations, guidance documents and available resources and makes informed decisions and recommendations to higher level environmental staff regarding actions.

-3) Scientific studies, surveys and/or scientific analyses: Plans, develops, researches, and oversees or conducts data collection; utilizes computer modeling or other scientific analyses to determine effective methods and practices relating to toxic waste cleanup, resource management, or policy or regulation development; reviews technical plans for accuracy and makes scientific recommendations regarding the development, coordination, and implementation of environmental technical assistance programs involving pollution prevention or control or natural resource management.
+3) Scientific studies, surveys and/or scientific analyses: Plans, develops, researches, and oversees or conducts data collection; conducts advanced scientific analyses of collected data and compiles findings in technical reports; utilizes computer modeling or other scientific analyses to determine effective methods and practices relating to toxic waste cleanup, resource management, policy or regulation development; reviews technical plans for accuracy and makes scientific recommendations regarding the development, coordination, and implementation of environmental technical assistance programs involving pollution prevention or control or natural resource management.
 Makes recommendations to senior staff regarding new or modified sampling and analytical testing methods, best management practices, and technical operating procedures.

 4) Grants, contracts, and/or loans: Provides technical environmental assistance and administrative guidance to grant/contract/loan recipients in the planning, design, construction and/or implementation of environmental protection projects.
 Recommends course of action to resolve issues or meet contract requirements.